 1. The first SEO priority is to use the exact keyword phrase 1 – 3 times in the body copy.

 2. but make sure SEO importance is placed on natural readability.

 3. Use keyword phrase in a headline with emphasis toward H1 in the beginning of body copy (H2 or H3 include long tail keyword description) while preserving readability.

 Of importance is to remember to not force keyword repetition especially if it does not make sense within the topic of the page.

 Interlinking: if possible, work a few links into the body copy to link to other related articles within the site to assist with click through rates (CTR) and stickiness for visitors.
 Use links between pages when the link page can provide value to the reader.
 Links in body copy are seen by search engines to be natural so as to be more valuable than site navigation links but don’t overdo text links in the body copy.
 Just including a bunch of hyperlinks will look like an attempt to over-optimize your site for SEO rather than promoting other web pages for the users to visit.
 Lastly, remember to use anchor text (the exact keyword phrase given to the page being linked to).

-For more information on how we may help, please contact us below:
+For more information about content optimization in SEO or how we may help, please contact us below: